-When we asked you what you wanted to read during this time, a lot of you reached out to us requesting at-home beauty routines and expert guides on how to get those salon-level treatments from the comfort of your own home.
+With all of us spending a lot more time at home, we wanted to find out what beauty content you actually wanted to read during this time.
+So, we asked and a lot of you reached out to us requesting at-home beauty routines and expert guides on how to get those salon-level treatments from the comfort of your own home.
 One particular request we've seen coming in increasingly as time goes by is for a step-by-step guide on how to trim your own fringe.

 Now, if you've ever had a fringe cut in, you'll know how frequently you need to pop into your local salon for a trim.
 Whether you have a feathered look and it needs thinning out or you've gone for a blunt style and are now struggling to see through it, don't worry.
 We've got you covered.
 To start with, we were a little wary of writing this up ourselves given the high stakes.
 We can certainly write about hair products and hairstyles with expertise all day, but when it comes to picking the scissors up?
 We always think it's best to get the experts in.
 (Although, we have enlisted the help of one of Hollywood's top hairstylists to guide you through a full at-home trim.)